-Pooled Funds

-Shares in diversified investment vehicles consisting of the any of the above investment types, plus equity shares and property.
+Pooled Funds: Shares in diversified investment vehicles consisting of any of the above investment types, plus equity shares and property.
 These funds have the advantage of providing wide diversification of investment risks, coupled with the services of a professional fund manager in return for a fee.
-Short-term Money Market Funds that offer same-day liquidity and very low or no volatility will be used as an alternative to instant access bank accounts, while pooled funds whose value changes with market prices and/or have a notice period will be used for longer investment periods.
+Short term Money Market Funds that offer same-day liquidity and very low or no volatility will be used as an alternative to instant access bank accounts.